Americana roots-rock band based in Nashville, TN.

 Jess: When my new father-in-law asked me what I wanted to be.
 I told him I wanted to be a writer...maybe a journalist, a novelist or a songwriter.
 Maybe an actor or director.
 Maybe a playwright like Sam Shepard.
-He told me to pick one- just one of them- and focus all my energy on that one thing.
-He said, "when sunlight is focused through a magnifying glass, it will always start a fire."
+He told me to pick one- just one - and focus all my energy on that one thing.
+He said, "when sunlight is focused through a magnifying glass, it always starts a fire."

 Mary Ann: Looking back, what was the first album or “vinyl” you bought?

 Jess: Ha!
 I bought six in one day...Kristofferson, Abbey Road, Sticky Fingers, Dark Side of the Moon, Bridge Over Troubled Water, and After the Gold Rush" ...all from a music shop in Rhinebeck, New York.
 Then a friend turned me onto Blue and another friend played me What's Going On, so I went back and got those when I had some more money.

 Mary Ann: If you could have penned a song in a different genre what would it have been?